Discovery Settings

 }

-Shebang Behaviour
+Shebang Behavior

 When the extension processes a shell-script file it applies two independent checks: